Congressmen react to assassination of Iranian leader

 “The President’s maximum pressure campaign against Iran has always been about pushing Iran’s leaders, primarily through economic means, to change their behavior and stop exporting terror around the globe.
 Iran failed to change, and mass murderer Soleimani met his fate.
 I hope this strike will finally wake up the Ayatollah and the outlaw regime in Tehran.
 End the terror and focus on improving the lives of the Iranian people by embracing peace,” Young continued.

-“As the Administration considers next steps from here, Congress must be involved in that debate,” Young added.
+“As the Administration considers next steps from here, Congress must be involved in that debate.”

-Only a few Republican members of Congress were informed of the attack in advance, which has angered some members, particularly Democrats.
+Only a few Republican members of Congress were informed of the attack prior to it being carried out, which has angered some, particularly Democrats.

 Banks said on Twitter that many of the injuries to U.S. veterans in Iraq probably could be tied to Soleimani and his Quds force with the Iranian Revolutionary Guard.